The Elevation of the Mind: Using Its Power with Intelligence The Elevation of the Mind: Using Its Power with Intelligence

 At the bodily level, others can touch you.
 At the level of the mind, you are inaccessible.
 This is the dignity of the mind—your inner domain is your own.

 Through quiet observation, reflection, and self-honesty, the mind begins to shed what does not belong and absorb what strengthens it.
-Meditation and inner reflection come into play here—not as escape, but as nourishment.
+Meditation and inner reflection come into play here—not as escape, but as nourishment, and the beginning of this is explained in How to Start Meditation.

 Spend mind hours, not just body hours